Sincere and

 Marlon currently practices corporate law, with a focus in corporate transactions and corporate governance.
 Marlon has represented some of the state's largest companies and has advised several of the nation's largest companies and fastest-growing emerging companies.

-However, even as a busy attorney, Marlon remains committed to improving the outcomes for children in Baltimore.
-Marlon serves on the board of directors with the Boys and Girls Club of Metropolitan Baltimore and Code in the Schools, and also serves as a Big Brother for Big Brothers Big Sisters of America.
+However, even as a busy attorney, Marlon remains committed to improving the outcomes for youth in Baltimore.
+Marlon serves on the board of directors with the Boys and Girls Club of Metropolitan Baltimore.
 Marlon stays engaged with various organizations, nationally known activists, and schools working towards increasing funding and other resources that are owed to the children and families of Baltimore.

 Family and Community

-Marlon has lived in Evergreen Lawn, Pigtown, the Carol South/Carrollton Ridge community, and currently resides in Hampden with his wife, Normandi, and daughter, Amara.
+Marlon has lived all around the 40th District including Evergreen Lawn, Pigtown, the Carol South/Carrollton Ridge community, and currently resides in Hampden with his wife, Normandi, and daughters, Amara and Ziora.

 Marlon with his wife, Normandi, daughter, Amara, and Madam Speaker Adrienne Jones after his swearing-in ceremony.